sunnysideup/stretched-bg-image/README.md

 # Stretched Background Images
 NPM package - adds a stretched (filling) BG image to any html element where you add the "stretched-bg-image" class.

+# credits

+For examples images in demo, see demo.
+Idea and design for Squiggly iamges is by [Niels from Guts](https://guts.co.nz)

 # Also See

 - [NPM Listing](https://www.npmjs.com/package/@sunnysideup/stretched-bg-image)